Create a Winning CRM Strategy

 Don’t let the data get trapped in marketing.
 Create a customer-inspired culture by having a systematic approach to sharing customer insight.
 Develop an internal communication strategy and plan to articulate customer learning’s across the enterprise.

 In developing the plan, recognize internal department goals, objectives and the decision-making process, and provide customer data to improve business decisions.
-In addition, keep management knowledgeable about CRM programs and their contribution to company goals – especially financial – this will help you buttress future budget needs.
+In addition, keep management knowledgeable about CRM programs and their contribution to company goals – especially financial – this will help you bolster future budget needs.

 #2 Be Relevant